Surface charges in Chern-Simons gravity with $T\bar{T}$ deformation: Surface charges and their algebra

 \section{Surface charges and their algebra}

 In this section, we would like to calculate the surface charges induced by asymptotic symmetries of Chern-Simons theory with $T\bar{T}$ deformation.
 Firstly, we have to find the residual gauge symmetry generators of the $T\bar{T}$ deformed gauge fields.
-In terms of the symmetry generators, we calculate the surface charges defined in section~\ref{sec:2}.
+We then calculate the surface charges associated with the gauge symmetries.
 Finally, we obtain the algebra of the deformed surface charges.